How to do an Initial Coin Offering (Part 1)

 On one side, founders have the ability to side step, or at least include under different circumstances, the insufferable nature of kingmaker “kiss the ring type” VCs, and focus directly on the sweet spot of their value; their team, technology, and community.
-In many respects this is an even greater responsibility than that you owe to your shareholders, as now a team has to account to an entire stakeholder system; the token holders and early supporters.
+In many respects, this is an even greater responsibility than you owe to your shareholders, as now a team is accountable to an entire stakeholder system; the token holders and early supporters.

 This common endeavor, that may or may not have a future value, and is dependent on a third party, can be construed as an “investment scheme” under certain jurisdictions, and warrants a lot of respect and legal consideration.
 It’s not just three of four guys that you are beholden to, contractually — It’s an entire community of potentially thousands of people mired in legal ambiguity, and very real default laws.